Amoshifan/alx-low_level_programming/0x00-hello_world/README.md

-with proper grammar, but the outcome is a piece of art
+prints the size of various types on the computer it is compiled